DevopediaOrg/express-blog/README.md

 # 0. Overview

 This is a sample project for beginners who wish to learn Express.js.
-We will build a blogging web app.
+We will build a web app for blogging.
 To learn the concepts step by step, we suggest you clone this code repository and checkout relevant checkpoints identified by branch names.

 To start learning, you will need to install some essential tools.
 Versions mentioned below were used on Windows 10 when preparing this project but you may use more recent versions.
 Install the following:
 * [Git](https://git-scm.com/download) (2.19.1): Used to clone repo and checkout code of a specific branch.